braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 #### Generations

-braze has three generations of in-app messages available. you can fine-tune to which devices your messages should be sent, based on which generation they support, in the [preview]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/testing/) section while composing your in-app message.
+Braze has three generations of in-app messages available.
+You can fine-tune to which devices your messages should be sent, based on which generation they support, in the [preview]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/testing/) section while composing your in-app message.

 ![In-App_Messages_Generations]({% image_buster /assets/img/iam_compose.gif %}){: style="max-width:50%"}